Current Mortgage Rates Trends

 A 5/1 adjustable-rate mortgage has a fixed interest rate for the first five years, followed by an adjustable-rate for the remaining 25 years.
 That makes 5/1 mortgages a little more attractive than regular ARMs, since you know your rate won’t increase for at least five years.
 But it’s still risky since your rate could still skyrocket after the initial rate period ends.
 Of course, if you only plan to live in a home for five years or less, a 5/1 might be a good option.
 Meanwhile, 30-year fixed-rate mortgages won’t fluctuate at all.
 Bottom line, 5/1 ARMs are best suited for times when interest rates are expected to drop, or you don’t intend to stay in your home for more than five years.

 The 10/1 adjustable-rate mortgage is just like a 5/1 ARM, but the fixed-rate extends to the first 10 years instead of five.
 That means your rate will fluctuate during the final 20 years of your 30-year mortgage.
 A 10/1 ARM is good if rates are high when you buy a home (and you expect them to go down after your fixed-rate expires), or if you know you’ll live in the home for less than 10 years.
 If you’re confident you’ll move in less than five years, a 5/1 ARM will usually mean a better rate in the short-term.

-A refinance is a loan that pays off the existing mortgage balance, then resumes payment under the new amount, term, and conditions.
-Refinancing can be an advantageous option for homeowners looking to save money by lowering their existing interest rate or monthly payments.
+A refinance is a loan that pays off the existing mortgage balance, then resumes payment under the new loan amount and term.
+Refinancing can be a smart option for homeowners looking to lower their existing interest rate or monthly payments.
 It is crucial for homeowners to understand the details of their primary mortgage as well as the refinance terms, plus any associated costs or fees, to make sure the decision makes financial sense.